-Regents Physics meets for double periods on alternate days.
-How is lightning generated and why is it so powerful?
+1 credit/4 CCC credits How is lightning generated and why is it so powerful?
 Is it true you can receive a far greater shock from electricity when your skin is wet rather than dry?
 What is a mirage and how is it created?
 Why is the first hill of a roller coaster always the highest?
-Why does an ice skater spin faster the closer their arms are to their body?
-How does a car's air bag cushion you during a crash and reduce chances of injury?
-Why can you hear things that are around the corner but not see them?
+Why does an ice skater spin faster the closer the arms are to the body?
+How does a car air bag cushion you during a crash and reduce chances of injury?
+Why can you hear things that are around a corner, but not see them?
 What is magnetism and how is it useful in our lives?
-All have answers based on the principles of physics.
+What do all these questions have in common?
+All have answers based on principles of physics.

-Every day our lives are profoundly impacted by principles of physics we usually take for granted.
+Everyday our lives are profoundly impacted by principles of physics we usually take for granted.
 By studying physics, you'll discover the excitement of our physical world and gain a better understanding of how it works.
 You'll be better prepared for the rigors of college.
 Additionally, because physics is an important STEM course (Science, Technology, Engineering, Mathematics), you'll be preparing yourself for future work in our increasingly technological global economy.

-Topics you will study in Regents Physics include motion, forces, gravity, momentum, energy, waves, sound, light, static electricity, electric current, magnetism, and a brief section on modern physics and subdividing the atom.
+Topics you will study in Physics 101 include motion, forces, gravity, momentum, and energy.
 The course combines the use of mathematics, analytical reasoning, and scientific concepts to solve everyday problems.
-New computer simulators are now available to help you investigate many areas of physics through hands-on activities and animations.
+New computer simulators are now available to help you investigate many area of physics through hands-on activities and animations.
 These simulators enable you to work at your own pace and review major concepts as needed.
-Laboratory work features hands-on activities that encourage problem solving and critical thinking about the physical world.
-Upon completion of the requirements in this course, students will take the New York State Regents Examination in Physics.
+Laboratory work features hands-on activities that encourage problem-solving and critical thinking about the physical world.
+Upon completion of the requirements in this course, students receive 4 college credits through Cayuga Community College.